tinne26/kage-desk/docs/tutorials/intro/07_images.md

 Oof.
 Ok, that was tedious, but we had to deal with it at some point.
 Let's go back to the shaders now!

-For the shader, the first thing we will try do is show the image.
+For the shader, the first thing we will try to do is show the raw image.
 No effects yet.
 Just make the shader compute the color of each pixel as the color of the corresponding pixel in the passed image:
 ```Golang
 //kage:unit pixels
 package main